Hepatitis B

 Can it be treated?

-You should seek immediate medical advice if you think you have been exposed to Hepatitis B. It is possible to prevent infection with treatment, but to be most effective it should be given in the first 48 hours after exposure.
+You should seek immediate medical advice if you think you have been exposed to hepatitis B. It is possible to prevent infection with treatment, but to be most effective it should be given in the first 48 hours after exposure.

 Hepatitis B can be managed at home in the early stages, using over-the-counter painkillers such as paracetamol.
 You may be prescribed codeine if the pain is more severe.

-If you have chronic Hepatitis B, you will be symptom-free for much of the time.
+If you have chronic hepatitis B, you will be symptom-free for much of the time.
 However, you may need to take medication to prevent liver damage and have regular tests done.
 There are now very effective medications that can suppress the virus over many years.

 How can it be prevented?